 Online yeast infection treatment has two timelines: how long it takes to get a prescription decision, and how long symptoms take to improve after treatment starts.
-Bidwell reviews during business hours and sends medication only when clinically appropriate.
+Bidwell reviews 7 days a week, including weekends and sends medication only when clinically appropriate.

 The intake asks about symptoms, discharge, odor, allergies, pregnancy, medications, recurrence, and pharmacy choice.
 Accuracy matters because yeast, BV, UTI, and STI symptoms overlap.